-The number of Post Mortems being carried out reduced in 2016 despite the increase in deaths reported.
-The percentage of reported deaths resulting in post mortem reduced from 37 to 30% reflecting the desire of the Senior Coroner to conduct Post Mortems where no other avenue is available to establish the cause of death.
-This figure is well below the national average which was 38% in 2015.
-In addition 3 minimally invasive CTPMs were carried out on the order of the Coroner, reflecting the low level of demand for this service from the bereaved.
+The number of Post Mortems being carried out increased in 2017 reflecting the increase in number of referrals and the percentage of referrals that required a Post Mortem to establish the cause of death.
+The percentage of reported deaths resulting in post mortem increased to 34%, below the 2016 national average of 36%, reflecting the desire of the Senior Coroner to conduct Post Mortems where no other avenue is available to establish the cause of death.
+In addition 7 minimally invasive CTPMs were carried out on the order of the Coroner, reflecting the low level of demand for this service from the bereaved.